Diversity Makes a Difference

 The ratio of male to female faculty at Carolina College of Biblical Studies is below national averages.

-College Factual derived the geographic diversity of each school by looking at where matriculated undergraduates came from before they enrolled in college.
+We've arrived at the geographic diversity of each school by looking at where accepted students lived before they attended college.

-A vast majority of undergraduates attending Carolina College of Biblical Studies come from within North Carolina.
-This places Carolina College of Biblical Studies' level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,141.
+Over 90% of the students attending Carolina College of Biblical Studies come from within North Carolina.
+This means Carolina College of Biblical Studies is below average in geographic diversity with a ranking of #2,195.

 International Student Diversity at Carolina College of Biblical Studies